vmware-archive/vas-python-api/examples/tc-server/configuration/README.rst

 Running the example
 -------------------

-The example requires four arguments:
+The example requires two arguments:

 * The path to the tc Server ZIP file
 * The installation image's version

 For example::